paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-approval.md

 computes the VRF output with `schnorrkel::vrf::VRFInOut::make_bytes` using the context "A&V Core", reduces this number modulo the number of availability cores, and outputs the candidate just declared available by, and included by aka leaving, that availability core.
 We drop any samples that return no candidate because no candidate was leaving the sampled availability core in this relay chain block.
-We choose three samples initially, but we could make polkadot more secure and efficient by increasing this to four or five, and reducing the backing checks accordingly.
+We choose three samples initially, but we could make Polkadot more secure and efficient by increasing this to four or five, and reducing the backing checks accordingly.
 All successful `RelayVRFModulo` samples are assigned delay tranche zero.